trustoverip/deliverables/recommendations/DP0003-laws-of-identity/DP0003-laws-of-identity.md

 |TL1|X|||

 ### Law 4: Directed Identity
-A universal identity metasystem must support both "omnidirectional" identifiers for use by public entities and "unidirectional" identifiers for private entities, thus facilitating discovery while preventing unnecessary release of correlation handles.
+A universal identity ecosystem must support both "omnidirectional" identifiers for use by public entities and "unidirectional" identifiers for private entities, thus facilitating discovery while preventing unnecessary release of correlation handles.

 || **MUST** | **SHOULD** | **MAY** | **NOT Applicable** |
 |---|---|---|---|---|